Police in Hospitals: Can They Question You While You’re Admitted?

 In the United States, you have the right to remain silent and the right to an attorney, as enshrined in the Fifth Amendment to the Constitution.
 These rights apply even when you’re in a hospital, and police want to question you.

 The Fourth Amendment also protects you from unreasonable searches and seizures.
-This means that police generally need a warrant or your consent to search your hospital room or question you.
+This means that police generally need a warrant or your consent to search your hospital room.

 What to Do (and Not Do) When Police Arrive